NothingSpecific/Perplexed/README.md

 To build:

-1. Install GLFW into `/usr/local/include/GLFW`
-2. Install SDL2 into `/usr/local/include/SDL2`

-Once your system has GLFW and SDL2 installed, you should have the necessary dependencies.
-From here, you can build with
+- Glone this repository and all submodules with `git clone --recursive https://github.com/NothingSpecific/Perplexed.git`

-`make`
+- Build with `make`

-and install with
+	- This will also build SDL2 and GLFW

-`sudo make install`
+- Install to your local system with `sudo make install`

 Perplexed will then be installed as `/usr/local/bin/perplexed` where you can run it as the shell command `perplexed`.